o3de/o3de.org/content/docs/userguide/components/videoplayback.md

 ---
-description: ' Use the Video Playback component to display a video in a level loading screen or on a texture in a game created with &ALYlong;. '
+description: ' Use the Video Playback component to display a video in a level loading screen or on a texture in a game created with Amazon Lumberyard. '
 title: Video Playback
 ---
 # Video Playback {#component-videoplayback}